The 30 Worst Supermarket Cookies in America

 BelVita Cranberry Orange Crunchy Breakfast Biscuits

-Here's a little hint: if you see cranberry and orange together on a sweet treat, run for the hills.
-The berry and citrus fruits are among the lowest when it comes to fruit sugar.
-Translation: most of that sugar count is entirely from added sugars, as opposed to naturally occurring in the fruit.
+Here's a little hint: If you see cranberry and orange together on a sweet treat, run for the hills.
+The berry and citrus fruits are among the lowest-ranking when it comes to fruit sugar.
+Translation: Most of that sugar count is entirely from added sugars, as opposed to naturally occurring in the fruit.
 For breakfast, you could—and should—be doing much better on the protein and fiber fronts, too.

 Famous Amos Chocolate Chip Cookies

-They might be tiny, but the calories and fat in these bite-sized cookies sure do add up quickly.
-We know they are one of your favorite treats from the vending machine but steer clear.
+Famous Amos cookies are tiny, but the calories and fat add up quickly.
+We know they're one of your favorite treats from the vending machine, but steer clear.